Asghar Hossain Zaidi

-Asghar Hossain Zaidi was a Member of the 4th National Assembly of Pakistan as a representative of East Pakistan.
+Asghar Hossain Zaidi was a Pakistani politician who was a member of the 4th National Assembly of Pakistan as a representative of East Pakistan.

 Career

 Zaidi was a Member of the 4th National Assembly of Pakistan representing Pabna-I. He was a Member of the Cabinet of President Ayub Khan.
 He and his family moved to Pakistan after the Independence of Bangladesh.
 His daughter, Cilocia Zaidi, is a journalist in Pakistan.
 His home in Pabna has been made a part of a law college there.